7 Important Things You Should Know About Africa

 Wild Animals

-Wild animals are usually associated with Africa to the extent that, some visitors on their first visit to Africa, expect to meet a lion or an elephant blocking the road or in the middle of the street.
-They become disappointed on arrival to Africa and they travel over well-constructed roads and cities with skyscrapers without any lion or baboon in sight.
+Wild animals are usually associated with Africa to the extent that some visitors on their first visit to Africa expect to meet a lion or an elephant blocking the dirt road or in the middle of the street.
+They become disappointed on arrival in Africa, and they travel over tarmac roads and cities with skyscrapers without any lion or baboon in sight.
 Wildlife services keep them away from towns.
 Wild animals live in the parks and forests, although you might see some even when you are not inside the national park.

 Poverty